-1. Successful negotiation can be a confidence builder.
-Hanging back and watching your 14-year-old daughter put on her best “sad face” is a real treat.
+1. Successful negotiation is a confidence builder.
+Hanging back and watching your 14-year-old daughter put on her best “sad, hopeful face” is a real treat.
 Yard sale negotiations make for strong life and business lessons.

 3. If there is a pocketknife with Elvis’s picture on it, haggling is disrespectful to The King.

-4. If an old man with massive amounts of salt and pepper colored nose hair that intertwines at the philtrum (look it up) walks up to you while hiking his jorts (look it up) up a little too high, take a break from shopping and listen to his stories.
-We should place a premium on human to human interaction and listening skills these daze.
+4. If an old man with massive amounts of salt and pepper colored nose hair that intertwines at the philtrum (look it up) walks up to you while hiking up his jorts (look it up) a little too high, take a break from shopping and listen to his stories.
+We need to place a premium on human-to-human interaction and listening skills these daze.

 5. Storytelling is the best part of any yard sale.
 Even if the stories might not be true.
 I was going to buy that $5 box of 8-track tapes even BEFORE I heard the seller tell me that those tapes were played in a 1964 satin silver metallic El Camino.
-That car purportedly drove thousands of miles across the country playing those exact 8 track tapes in restless journey, Jack Kerouac “On The Road” style.
+That car purportedly drove thousands of miles across the country playing those exact 8-track tapes on a restless journey, Jack Kerouac “On The Road” style.

 7. For those in the promotional products field, yard sales are essentially museums for our industry.